Skip to main content

 Threat actors are moving faster, blending tactics across physical and digital domains, and exploiting seams between mandates.
 This moderated plenary stress-tests what readiness actually means in 2026—and focuses on the practical operating model leaders need to collaborate without duplication or compromise.

-• Spot the fastest-moving risk areas across people, process, technology, and geopolitics
+• Identify the fastest-moving risk areas across people, process, technology, and geopolitics and what they mean for your mandate

-• Define readiness in practical terms (capabilities, thresholds, response expectations) that teams can execute against
+• Define readiness in measurable terms: capabilities, thresholds, and response expectations your teams can execute against

-• Align on collaboration patterns that work (roles, decision rights, escalation paths) and where they are breaking down
+• Agree on collaboration patterns that work, including roles, decision rights, and escalation paths, and identify where they are currently breaking down

 10:20AM